klemsky/seat-app/README.md

-Seat Map Application
+# Seat Application

-This project provides a flight seat map application with a Golang backend and a React frontend, orchestrated using Docker Compose.
-It allows users to view a seat map, select seats, and persists the selected seat information.
+This project provides a flight seat application with a Golang backend and a React frontend, orchestrated using Docker Compose.
+It allows users to view a seat, select seats, and persists the selected seat information.

 How to Run the Application
 There are two primary ways to get the application up and running: using Docker (recommended for consistency) or running the backend and frontend manually.